jonathanoberg/country_currencies/README.md

 - position of the symbol (before or after the value)

-Each country may have more than one currency.
+Each country may have more than one currency, there are three files: curreny, countries, and country_currencies to reflect that data model.

 Includes "countries" which may not be recognized by ISO or other standards orgs.
 Those will have negative numeric country codes (e.g. -999) and 3-character alpha codes starting with an numeric value.